 The Archway (MO) Chapter of the Links, Incorporated proudly promotes civic, cultural, educational and social justice activities for the benefit of the larger community.
 Serving others fosters fellowship and the pursuit of common goals for chapter members.
-Under the leadership of chapter President E. Denise Smith, 57 dynamic women dedicate themselves to enriching the lives of others.
+Under the leadership of chapter President, Lauren Nash Ming, 57 dynamic women dedicate themselves to enriching the lives of others.

 Supporting and improving educational outcomes for African American students in the St. Louis region has been and continues to be a priority for the chapter.
 Over $75,000 in Community Service Scholarships have been awarded to deserving college bound high school graduates.

 A strong partnership with Marian Middle School allows the chapter to tailor impactful programming for students attending the only all-girls, private, faith based middle school in St. Louis.
 Creative activities and field trips foster career exploration, STEAM education, social justice, healthy lifestyle and social media safety.

 The chapter is committed to increasing awareness about the devasting impact of Human Trafficking in both the sex trade and the labor market.
 The chapter and Webster University have planned multiple panel discussions on the subject.
 And members offer sisterly support for women fleeing the industry.